Development Evaluation Policy

 Quality

 - We take advantage of both independent and internal perspectives.
 Evaluation teams should be led by an independent person who is not directly involved in program management to ensure the findings are objective.
 At the same time, evaluation teams should include DFAT staff to the extent possible.
 This will ensure evaluation teams understand our context and have insight into whether evaluation recommendations are appropriate and feasible.
-It will also ensure our staff have strong ownership of, and build their capacity in, evaluation.
+It will also ensure our staff have strong ownership of, and build their capacity in, evaluation and help to embed a culture of learning.

 - When conducting evaluations, we engage early with our partners, including partner governments and implementing partners, to the extent possible.
 We will ensure they participate in evaluation design and implementation, and that they understand our quality and publication expectations.
 Where we choose to undertake joint evaluations or allow evaluations to be led by one of our development partners, we will ensure that our quality, management response and publication requirements can be upheld.